United Airlines Pilots

 - Forfeited annual vacation

-Our advisors can help you determine a strategy to either maximize or minimize contributions to your RHA depending on your individual needs.
+Our advisors can help you determine a strategy to either maximize or minimize contributions to your AHRA/RHA depending on your individual needs.

 This Defined Benefit Pension Plan was terminated December 30, 2004 and assumed by the Pension Benefit Guaranty Corporation (PBGC).
 Your retirement benefits will be paid by the PBGC based upon priority categories.
 You will receive a PC‐3 or PC‐4 benefit.
 There are no lump sum benefit options available from the PBGC, only a selection of retirement annuity options.
 We suggest that you contact the PBGC and request estimated retirement benefits at various commencement ages at http://www.pbgc.gov.